DalgoT4D/dalgo_docs/docs/intro.md

 # Managing up your data pipeline
-As a user of Version 1 of Dalgo your data pipelines will likely already setup for you by us or one of our partners.
+As a user of Version 1 of Dalgo your data pipelines will likely already be set up for you by us or by one of our partners.
 The steps below are intended to help you make changes to your pipeline as you use it over time.

 ## 1. Logging in as a first time user
-1. You will receive an invitation to the platform from notifications@dalgo.in .
+1. You will receive an invitation to the platform from notifications@dalgo.in.

 <img width="1308" alt="1) Invite" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/d53e3893-c44b-403a-ab0e-c0f25b69f0b5">

-2. Click on the link, it will take you to the Dalgo platform.
+2. Clicking on the link will take you to the Dalgo platform.
-3. Accept the invitation and setup your password
+3. Accept the invitation and set up your password.

 <img width="735" alt="1 2)Accept invite" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/06696041-9b80-433d-a320-e4c73e3542fb">

 4. You are now logged into the platform.
 >Note : If the pipeline overview page says “No pipelines available.
-Please create one” then reach out to support@dalgo.in or the partner that is helping you with setup.
+Please create one” then reach out to support@dalgo.in or to the partner who is helping you with setup.

 ## 2. Ingest